itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 <img src="../../assets/images/Tenant_id.png" width="500"/>

-2. Create a API Token.
+2. Create a Dynatrace API Token.

 Log in to your Dynatrace tenant and go to **Settings > Integration > Dynatrace API**.
 Then, create a new API token with the following permissions